What We Do & How We Got Here

 With the retirement of our founder Dr. Lee Simmons, Scott Dalton became the International Director of Missio Global on January 1, 2019, with Sherri Dalton serving as the Co-Director.
 In 2018 the Daltons moved back to the USA after over fourteen years serving in Brazil.
 They now reside in Newark, Ohio where they lead the growing international impact of Missio Global.

 Local church leaders have the responsibility to equip their members and send workers to this needy world.
-The Missio Global School of Ministry is a valuable leadership training tool to help the local church fulfill this call from the Lord.
+Missio Global provides valuable equipping tools for making disciples and training leaders in the local church context.

-HUNDREDS of churches training THOUSANDS of leaders reaching MILLIONS of people for Christ WORLDWIDE.
+To see hundreds of churches training thousands of workers who are reaching millions of people for Christ worldwide.